uzzielperez/uzzielperez.github.io/_posts/2021-9-5-FineTuningFortheWorld-DeepRest.md

 -------
 Sometimes we need to relax in such a way that we give the "time-travelling, introspection" networks of our brain all the energy it needs.
 The kind of thing where we could comfortably pause, take a step back and say 'wait a minute, there must be a more clever way to do this.'

 And then, there must be days where we give all our energies to the task-oriented networks when we've figured it out, or even when we haven't figured things out.
+In fact, specially when you haven't figured things out and have stayed too long in that state.

 Both brain networks matter.

 * Exteriorize.
 Interiorize.
+* Zoom in.
+Zoom out.

 Good night.